MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-custom-app-policies-and-settings.md

 If this setting is turned off:

-- The user can't upload a custom app to any team in your organization.
+- The user can't upload a custom app to any team in your organization or in the personal context.
 - The user can interact with custom apps, depending on the org-wide custom app setting.

 If this setting is turned on:

 - The user can upload custom apps to teams that allow it and to teams for which they are owners, depending on the org-wide custom app setting.
+- The user can upload custom apps to the personal context.
 - The user can interact with custom apps, depending on the org-wide custom app setting.

 You can edit the settings in the global app setup policy to include the apps that you want.
 If you want to customize Teams for different groups of users in your organization, create and assign one or more custom app setup policies.